xeptagondev/performance-app-methodology/methodology/people/well-being-index.md

 The Well-Being Index is a critical measure of employee wellness and satisfaction within UNDP.
 It provides insights into how employees perceive their overall well-being in the workplace, which directly impacts productivity, engagement, and retention.
 The index is composed of five key components: Care, Belonging, Workload, Recognition, and Respect, each representing essential aspects of workplace well-being.

-The Well-Being Index serves as one of the four key indicators in the People pillar, accounting for 30% of the overall People pillar score, alongside Engagement (30%), Gender Parity (20%), and Turnover (20%).

 ## Organisational Objective